Hannah Brown on Possibility of Giving Tyler Cameron a Second Chance

 ET recently confirmed that Tyler is single but Hannah isn't too keen on mingling with her former Bachelorette finalist.

-"I don't know what you're talking about," Hannah told ET after Keltie Knight asked her about Tyler joining her on her magic carpet ride following her Disney Week performance of Aladdin on DWTS.
+After Hannah gave an Aladdin-themed performance during Disney Week on DWTS, ET's Keltie Knight asked her about Tyler joining her on a magic carpet ride.

 Hannah added that the only guy invited on her magic carpet is "my dog, Roscoe."